As with any life story, Sangharakshita's could be told in many ways, from many different perspectives.

 We hope you enjoy these glimpses into Sangharakshita's rich legacy and are inspired to discover more by following the links to the sources.

-Compiled by Suryanaga and Prajnaketu, with input from Mahamati and Kalyanaprabha.
+Compiled in 2022 by Suryanaga and Prajnaketu, with input from Mahamati and Kalyanaprabha.

 “I am by nature conservative.
 I have always loved what is old, whether old churches, old books, or old manners and customs.